Dillweed Namespace Stewardship Office · Operations Charter

 8.3 Registry Unavailability

 DillClaw Resolvers are designed to operate from cached records during registry downtime, disclosing staleness to callers.
 Extended unavailability degrades the namespace's utility but does not break existing resolution.
-The DNSO should prioritize registry restoration and communicate status and estimated restoration time through the public disclosure channel during extended outages.
+The DNSO prioritizes registry restoration and communicates status and estimated restoration time through the public disclosure channel during extended outages.

 § 09